cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-jupyterhub.md

 title: Platforms In Depth - JupyterHub, DaskHub, BinderHub
 ---

-- What is it
-- what is the purpose
-- how to create
-- how to patch
-- any options to update?

 ## What is JupyterHub?

 JupyterHub is a multi-user platform that allows multiple users to access and run Jupyter notebooks through a web interface.
 It is designed to provide a standardized computing environment for groups, such as classes or research teams, by launching individual Jupyter notebook instances for each user1.